Dove Stone Reservoir

 Dove Stone Reservoir lies at the convergence of the valleys of the Greenfield and Chew Brooks above the village of Greenfield, on Saddleworth Moor in Greater Manchester, England.
 Historically part of the West Riding of Yorkshire, the reservoir is on the western edge of the Peak District National Park.
 It supplies drinking water to the surrounding area and is a tourist attraction, providing several walks amongst picturesque landscapes.

 History

 John Platt of Oldham built a Neo-Gothic mansion at Ashway Gap on the south side of the valley in 1850.
 It was used as a shooting lodge but after his brother James's death in a shooting accident on the moor above it, the house was left empty.
-The house was later acquired by the Ashton-under-Lyne, Stalybridge and Dukinfield Waterworks Joint Committee.
+The house was later acquired by the Ashton-under-Lyne, Stalybridge and Dukinfield (District) Waterworks Joint Committee.
 Boundary stones demarcating the extent of the estate are located at intervals along the footpaths along the south side of the reservoir.
 During World War I the waterworks board offered the house for use as a hospital.
 It was demolished in 1981.